In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions - ExBulletin

 Despite the proximity and the forces of the two nations, the relationship has often been retained by obsolete perceptions and strategic hesitations.
 This is a timely opportunity to reset the relationship.

-Prabowo succeeded the outgoing president Joko Jokowi Widodo in October after a decade of his leaders focused on infrastructure and engaged worldwide.
+Prabowo succeeded the outgoing president Joko “Jokowi” Widodo in October after a decade of its leaders focused on infrastructure and engaged worldwide.

 Prabowo, a former army general and Minister of Defense, had projected a populist and nationalist image during his electoral campaign in 2024.
-He often underlined Indonesian food self -sufficiency, military force and national sovereignty.
+He often underlined the food self -sufficiency of Indonesia, military force and national sovereignty.

 Since his entry into office, however, he has moderated his tone.
 Although considered by some in the West as affirmative, he reported a desire to strengthen bilateral defense ties with Australia.
-It also has an interest in modernizing Indonesian soldiers and engaging more transparent with partners.
+He is also interested in the modernization of the soldiers of Indonesia and the engagement more transparent with the partners.

-However, questions remain on the way in which the Indonesian foreign policy will shape.
-This understands if he will maintain the emphasis on multilateralism and economic diplomacy.
-The two are the key to tone and the results of Albanes' visit.
+However, questions remain on the way in which the foreign policy of Indonesia will shape.
+This understands if he will maintain the emphasis put by Jokowi on multilateralism and economic diplomacy.
+The two are the key to tone and the results of Albanese's visit.

-The Prabowos leadership style is nuanced.
-Despite its polarizing image, Indonesian foreign policy is still shaped by pragmatism and non-alignment.
-As such, Prabowo will probably focus on the balance between relations with China, the United States and Russia, while protecting Indonesian sovereignty.
+The Prabowo leadership style is nuanced.
+Despite its polarizing image, Indonesia’s foreign policy is always shaped by pragmatism and non-alignment.
+As such, Prabowo will probably focus on the balance between relations with China, the United States and Russia, while protecting the sovereignty of Indonesia.

 Indonesia Decision to join BricsThe economic group which includes both China and Russia, for example, should be considered a diplomatic coverage, not a new geopolitical alignment.